 Clustering of property markets in order to assess appeal and future prospects from Deutsche Wohnen’s perspective.
 Core+ locations (metropolitan regions) are seen as particularly dynamic and fast-growing.
 Core locations show stable growth.
-Non-core locations are seen as slow-growing and are generally adjusted.
+Non-Core locations are seen as slow-growing and are therefore earmarked for disposal.

-Earnings before interest, taxes, depreciation and amortization.
-The EBITDA is calculated by subtracting corporate expenses and other expenses and revenues from the total segment results from residential property management, disposal and Nursing and Assisted Living.
+Earnings before Interest, Taxes, Depreciation and Amortization.
+EBITDA is calculated by subtracting corporate expenses and other expenses and revenues from the total segment results from Residential Property Management, Disposals, Nursing Operations and Nursing Assets.

 EBITDA plus one-off expenses and minus one-off revenues arising in conjunction with one-off projects (e.g. restructuring or acquisitions).

-EBT stands for earnings before taxes.
-The group also calculates this key figure as adjusted earnings before taxes (adjusted EBT): the EBT (as reported) is adjusted for the gains/losses from fair value adjustments of investment properties, gains/losses from fair value adjustments of derivative financial instruments and convertible bonds and other one-off effects.
+Earnings before Taxes.
+The Group also calculates this key figure as adjusted Earnings before Taxes (adjusted EBT).
+EBT (as reported) is adjusted for the gains/losses from fair value adjustments of investment properties, gains/losses from fair value adjustments of derivative financial instruments and convertible bonds and other one-off effects.

-When calculating EPRA earnings, which represent the recurring earnings from operating core business, valuation effects, deferred taxes and the earnings from disposals from the group result are adjusted in particular.
+When calculating EPRA Earnings, which represent the recurring earnings from the core operating business, the Group result is adjusted for, in particular, valuation effects, deferred taxes and earnings from Disposals.

-The EPRA net asset value (NAV) indicates the asset value or intrinsic value of a property company.
-The value is calculated based on consolidated equity (before minority interests) adjusted for the effects of the exercise of options, convertible bonds and other rights to equity and adjusted for the fair values of derivative financial instruments and deferred taxes, i.e. adjusted for items which do not impact the long-term development of the group.
+The EPRA Net Asset Value indicates the asset value or intrinsic value of a property company.
+The value is calculated based on consolidated equity (before minority interests) adjusted for the effects of the exercise of options, convertible bonds and other rights to equity and adjusted for the fair values of derivative financial instruments and deferred taxes, i.e. adjusted for items which do not impact on the long-term development of the Group.

-The EPRA net initial yield is the annualised contracted rental income in relation to the fair value of the complete property portfolio plus an investor’s estimated additional purchase costs.
+The EPRA Net Initial Yield is the annualised contracted rental income in relation to the fair value of the completed property portfolio plus an investor’s estimated additional purchase costs.